 Read the transcript of this interview below.

-Child support is typically based on the New Jersey Child Support Guidelines.
-The Child Support Guidelines are premised on three concepts:
+Ever wonder “how are alimony and child support calculated in New Jersey?”
+Well look no further.
+Child support is typically based on the New Jersey Child Support Guidelines, while the Child Support Guidelines are premised on three concepts:

 - Child support is the continuous duty of both parents;